emitex1/netherland-explorer/README.md

 # the Netherland Explorer

-This is a sample project which let one to explore the Netherland cities
+This is a test project to provide a search algorithm on the Netherland cities, it uses a HashMap to improve the search speed.
+Also it uses the virtualization technique to improve the performance.

-*Boosted with a custom search algorithm*

 [Live demo on vercel](https://netherland-explorer.vercel.app/)